 Problem Description

-Given a binary tree where node values are digits from 1 to 9, a path in the binary tree is said to be pseudo-palindromic if at least one permutation of the node values in the path is a palindrome.
-Return the number of pseudo-palindromic paths going from the root node to leaf nodes.
+Given a binary tree where node values are digits from 1 to 9, count all root-to-leaf paths that are pseudo-palindromic.
+A path is pseudo-palindromic if at least one permutation of the node values in that path forms a palindrome.
+In other words, the path is pseudo-palindromic if at most one digit has an odd frequency.

 Key Insights